15 Best Places to Visit in Uganda: 2024 Uganda Travel Tips

-Don’t miss out on these 15 best places to visit in Uganda, when going on a safari trip to the ‘Pearl of Africa’.
-Uganda offers a serene beauty with wonderful tourist destinations and is popular for its breathtaking landscapes, biodiversity, and abundant birdlife and wildlife including the endangered mountain gorillas and chimpanzees.
+The green Uganda offers a serene beauty with wonderful natural tourist destinations and is popular for its breathtaking landscapes, biodiversity, and abundant birdlife and wildlife including the endangered mountain gorillas and chimpanzees.

-Find the 15 most beautiful places to visit in Uganda, full of interesting travel tips, that deserve a spot on your Uganda itinerary.
+Find the 15 most beautiful places to visit in Uganda, full of interesting travel tips, that deserve a spot on your Uganda itinerary:

 1. Jinja and Lake Victoria: The Source of The Nile

 Jinja is a popular tourist destination, famous because of the historic source of the (White) Nile.
 It is the starting point of the world’s longest river that flows from Lake Victoria to the Mediterranean Sea through central and northern Uganda, South Sudan, Sudan, and Egypt.

 After Entebbe, Jinja is a great starting point for your Uganda trip, especially if you are in for adrenaline-based activities.
 Bungee jumping, rafting, kayaking, and other water activities are some of the many active tourist attractions in Jinja.